 The problem with physical stores is they are limited to their selling space within the shop.
 Ecommerce stores have unlimited space to advertise their wears to you.
 Not only that, but with new developments in augmented reality you can now try on clothes in the comfort of your own home!
 Ecommerce is definitely the way forward for any store, especially with generation Z’s reliance on technology and shorter attention spans.

-Another benefit of eCommerce stores are the fact they are open 24/7, constantly selling no matter the time-zone.
-If you have an associated stock control system you can automatically update your stock alongside your selling platforms, making sure your customers always have an accurate overview of your stock.
+Another benefit of ecommerce stores are the fact they are open 24/7, constantly selling no matter the time-zone.
+If you have an associated system you can automatically update your stock alongside your selling platforms, making sure your customers always have an accurate overview of your stock.

 The age of social media has been upon us for a number of years now and shows no sign of slowing.
 Promoting your products over Instagram, Twitter or Facebook will boost your potential audience reach exponentially, especially if you do your research and find the right groups and buyer personas.
 Being so interconnected has been a massive boon for businesses and people across every continent, allowing us all to purchase to our heart’s content.